Katherine Sarafian: Early life

-Katherine Sarafian, the middle of three children, was raised in San Leandro, California, by her Armenian mother Alice Izmirian, active in San Leandro civic affairs, and Armenian father Richard Sarafian Jr., a pastor of the Saint Vartan Armenian Church of Oakland who died in 2009.
-Sarafian's Armenian heritage and religious upbringing, due to her father being a pastor, have been a central influence.
+Katherine Sarafian, the middle of three children, was raised in San Leandro, California, by her Armenian mother Alice, Izmirian, who as active in San Leandro civic affairs, and Armenian father Richard Sarafian Jr., a pastor of the Saint Vartan Armenian Church of Oakland who died in 2009.
+Sarafian's Armenian heritage and religious upbringing, because her father is a pastor, have been a central influence.

+Sarafian interned with the Armenian Assembly of America in 1991, which led to an internship at a video production company in Washington, D.C.

 Career

 Sarafian produced Pixar's 2006 short film Lifted and its 2012 theatrical release Brave, for which she was nominated for the Producer's Guild Award for Outstanding Producer of an Animated Theatrical Motion Picture.

-Sarafian and Brave's Director Mark Andrews accepted Brave's award for Best Animated Feature Film, at the Golden Globe award ceremony on January 13, 2013.

 Personal life

 Katherine Marianne Sarafian lives in nearby Oakland with her husband, visual effects specialist Meher Gourjian, whose production credits include work in Harry Potter and whom she married during her six years of producing Brave.
 She gave birth to two sons during the six years of production time.

+Sarafian is an advocate for Armenian causes, and serves on the advisory board for TUMO Center for Creative Technologies.